AiMathguy/Credit-Fraud-Detection/README.md

 Design intuitive dashboards to visualize insights, research findings, and practical model results for stakeholders.

-Implement robust regularization techniques to minimize overfitting and enhance predictive accuracy.
+Implement robust regularization techniques to minimise overfitting and enhance predictive accuracy.

+Handling Imbalanced Data:

+Synthetic Minority Sampling.
+Random OverSampling.
+Benchmarked accuracy.

+Models:

+Gated Recurrent Neural Network
+Multi Layer Perceptron
+Logistic Regression
+Decision Trees
+XGboost

+R Shiny App:

+For users to interact with our machine learning models, they can log in to our app and input their data Log In Feature with email verification
+Dashboard Visualizations for stakeholder engagement